 The final part of the breast cancer treatment process is monitoring the breast for further cancer and using risk reduction to help decrease the risk of the cancer returning.
 Women will have regular imaging (mammogram,ultrasound, MRI, or PET scans) along with exams by her surgeon and oncologist.
 In addition, a lot of women will be placed on a medication that decreases the risk of a return of cancer (this is not a chemotherapy).

 Choosing a breast cancer surgeon to help you navigate this process is very important.
 That is why it is always appropriate to seek a second opinion and hear what the recommended options are.
 The relationship you will have with your breast cancer surgeon will span many years.
 The surgeons at Kitsap General Surgery who perform breast cancer surgery are Drs.
-Hannah Robbins and Kristan Guenterberg.
+Aaron Raney and Kristan Guenterberg.

 Having a trusted breast surgeon with the right health care team from the beginning empowers you and makes the surgical and treatment process much more calming and manageable.

 What To Ask A Breast Cancer Surgeon

 A woman’s personal and family health history, their doctor’s approach to treating breast cancer, and other factors will determine the types of questions a woman should ask her doctor.
 A few of the many general questions that could be asked include: